Denver

 Xcel Energy does provide free automatic upload of monthly energy bill data to ENERGY STAR Portfolio Manager accounts, including aggregated whole building data for buildings with four or more tenants.

 The City of Denver regularly intervenes in Colorado Public Utility Commission proceedings regarding Xcel's energy efficiency portfolio and plans to advocate for policies that more easily allow utility customers to share their own data with a third party for analysis.
+Denver intervenes in Colorado Public Utility Commission proceedings regarding Xcel's energy efficiency portfolio and advocates for policies that more easily allow utility customers to share their own data with a third party for analysis.
 The City and County of Denver also advocates for better aggregation standards, whole building data access, and improved community energy reports.
 Additionally, as part of the City Energy Project, Denver worked to accelerate access to energy data to improve building efficiency.

 The city of Denver and Xcel Energy provide community wide energy usage information for planning and evaluation purposes through Xcel’s Community Energy Reports on an annual basis.